openstack-infra/zuul/doc/source/user/jobs.rst

          The full canonical name of the project including hostname.
          E.g., `git.example.com/org/project`.

+      .. var:: src_dir

+         The path to the source code on the remote host, relative to the home dir of the remote user.
+         E.g., `src/git.example.com/org/project`.

    .. var:: tenant

       The name of the current Zuul tenant.